Systems-Theory-in-Systems-Biology/EPI/.github/pull_request_template.md

 - [ ] Continuous Integration (CI) is successfully running
 - [ ] Do we want to release/tag a new version? [✔️ / ❌]
+  - [ ] If yes, add a release to the changelog and set the new version in pyproject.toml.
+After the merge, tag the release!